vitoropereira/startTemplateLaravel/README.md

 ## Como utilizar este projeto

-_Para utilizar este BoilerPlate baste clicar no botão conforme a imagem abaixo._
+_Para utilizar este BoilerPlate basta clicar no botão, conforme a imagem abaixo._

 ![How to use](https://github.com/vitoropereira/startTemplateLaravel/blob/master/public/img/how_to_use.png)